jwilson0213-hub/Pre-Work-Study-Guide/README.md

 ## Description

-This Pre-work Study Guide was created to keep track of all of th important key points from three different Pre-Work Module sections.
+This Pre-work Study Guide was created to keep track of all of the important key points from three different Pre-Work Module sections.
 HTML, CSS, JavaScript and Git were all covered in the Modules.
 This helps in having important items from each section in one place for a quick reference.
 Working through each section and getting familiar with the sections has helped in building a Web Developer mindset.

 ## Installation